revolutionchain/revo-ethers/README.md

 const mainnetProvider = new Provider("https://janus.qiswap.com/api/");
 const testnetProvider = new Provider("https://testnet-janus.qiswap.com/api/");
 // or deploy your own node locally with a regtest network
-// see for a pre-built docker image https://hub.docker.com/r/ripply/janus const regtestProvider = new Provider("http://localhost:23889");
+// see for a pre-built docker image https://hub.docker.com/r/qtump/janus const regtestProvider = new Provider("http://localhost:23889");
+// or register an account with qnode https://qnode.qtum.info

 const provider = testnetProvider;
 // create a wallet